Oak-City-Shredders/oak-city-event-app/docs/ARCHITECTURE.md

 ---

-For more information about Oak City Shred Fest, visit: [www.oakcityshredfest.com](https://www.oakcityshredfest.com)
+For more information about Evynture, visit: [www.oakcityshredfest.com](https://www.oakcityshredfest.com)

 ---